OuhscBbmc/redcap-manual-v1/check/testing.md

 ### If you have real data entered and don't want to lose it, click on "Keep ALL data saved so far." {#sec-check-testing-satisfied-keep}

-### If everything is test data, {#sec-check-testing-satisfied-fake}
+### Is everything test data? {#sec-check-testing-satisfied-fake}

-  remember to click on "Delete ALL data in the project (including any survey responses), calendar events, documents uploaded onto forms/surveys, and all archived data export files stored in the File Repository, and any logged events that pertain to data collection."
+  * If so, remember to click on "Delete ALL data in the project (including any survey responses), calendar events, documents uploaded onto forms/surveys, and all archived data export files stored in the File Repository, and any logged events that pertain to data collection."

 ### Click on the button "Yes, Request Admin to Move to Production Status."  {#sec-check-testing-satisfied-request}